-Windows into the fast-changing landscape of enforcement of anticorruption laws and conventions are provided by:
+Windows into the fast-changing landscape of enforcement of anti-corruption laws and conventions are provided by:

-- public dispositions of anti-corruption enforcement actions; - media reports of official and internal investigations; - disclosures in corporate filings with securities regulatory agencies and stock exchanges; - · private litigation between companies and former employees; - monitoring reports by international organisations; - voluntary corporate disclosures; - · occasional confessions or exposés of implicated individuals; - public statements by enforcement officials; - statistics compiled by NGOs and international organisations; and - findings of anti-corruption commissions, World Bank reports and academic studies.
+public dispositions of anti-corruption enforcement actions; media reports of official and internal investigations; disclosures in corporate filings with securities regulatory agencies and stock exchanges; private litigation between companies and former employees; monitoring reports by international organisations; voluntary corporate disclosures; occasional confessions or exposés of implicated individuals; public statements by enforcement officials; statistics compiled by NGOs and international organisations; and findings of anti-corruption commissions, World Bank reports and academic studies.

 Although public knowledge of official investigations and enforcement activity often lags, sometimes by years, the available indicators suggest ever-increasing enforcement activity.
-Without going beyond the public domain, a few recent examples indicate the breadth and diversity of anti-corruption enforcement, including international cooperation, extraterritorial and parallel enforcement, the use of liberalised bank secrecy laws and a growing array of penalties and sanctions.
+Without going beyond the public domain, the following highlights enforcement and legal developments in the United Kingdom, France, and the United States, which indicate the breadth and diversity of approaches to enforcement, including international cooperation, extraterritorial and parallel enforcement, compliance programme expectations and a growing array of penalties and sanctions.